opendatahub-io/model-registry-operator/docs/install.md

 <li> Access to OpenShift Cluster 4.17 + (recommened)
 <li> To install the operators you need "cluster-admin" access
 <li> Make sure you have enough capacity on the cluster to install a "data science cluster" minimum is with HCP cluster is 2 nodes of m6i
-<li> Model registry currently only works MySQL or MariaDB database, if you have an access to external database collect the credentials for it. you would need `user-id`, `password`, `host`, `port`, `database-name`
+<li> Model registry currently only works MySQL or MariaDB database, if you have an access to external database collect the credentials for it.
+You  need `user-id`, `password`, `host`, `port`, `database-name`
 </ol>